waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: str

 Type of a comment.
-Default is fax because it allows to separate Waldur comments from other comments <https://docs.zammad.org/en/latest/api/ticket/articles.html#articles/>
+Default is email because it allows support to reply to tickets directly in Zammad<https://docs.zammad.org/en/latest/api/ticket/articles.html#articles/>

 ### ZAMMAD_GROUP